 To make sure your podcast is interesting, you’ll need to focus on the topic or subject you want to talk about.
 As a rule of thumb, it should be something that you’re interested in, and preferably have vast knowledge on.
 The best way to find your niche is by thinking about a subject that you can talk about for hours.

 The best way to gain listeners is to be really specific in your niche.
 For instance, if you love the outdoors, what do you really love about it?
 Do you prefer to go on hikes, camping, fishing, hunting or white-water rafting?
 There’s so much that falls under that umbrella that you can’t be vague with your podcast niche, or even the title of your podcast.
-Sure, you can expand your topic of interest later on, but when you’re just starting your podcast, it’s best to stick to a subject that you know a lot about and broaden that circle with time.
+Sure, you can expand your topic of interest later on, but when you’re just starting a podcast, it’s best to stick to a subject that you know a lot about and broaden that circle with time.

 Do You Need a Co-Host?